tonehunt-org/tonehunt/README.md

 6. Interact with the app

 You can now interact with the app in your browser.
-The app should be connected to your local database and Supabase, allowing you to upload, share, and manage neural amp modeler models.
+The app should be connected to your database and Supabase, allowing you to upload, share, and manage neural amp modeler models.

 ## How to contribute